Posted: 6/23/22 | June 23rd, 2022

-I loved the small-town feel to the cities, and the fact you were never far from nature.
+I loved the small-town feel and the fact you were never far from nature.
 Every city had access to it, and there was always someplace to go hike.
-Even tiny Bangor had parks and greenways galore.
+Even tiny Bangor has parks and greenways galore.

 I loved the food.
 Besides traditional lobsters and oysters and other seafood we all know about, there was excellent Thai food, upscale American, and creative gastronomy.
-There was a lot of good food in Maine and, as someone who plans their travels mostly around food, Maine was perfect.
+As someone who plans their travels mostly around food, Maine was perfect.

 I loved all the microbreweries.
-Maine is one of the best states for beer and I found myself bouncing from microbrew to microbrew in search of the best IPA.
+Maine is one of the best states for beer, and I found myself bouncing from microbrewery to microbrewery in search of the best IPA.
 (The winner was Rising Tide in Portland.)

 And, of course, there were the people.
 There’s something about the state that makes everyone smiley, talkative, and welcoming.
 They’d ask you where you were from, shoot the shit with you, and always have suggestions on where to go next.
 From the diner owner in Bangor to the staff at the hotel I ended up extending to my stay at to the attendant at the park — who, when I asked directions, decided that was his chance to go into a long soliloquy on his state — to countless others, people in Maine were really nice.

 My time there took me to Portland, Bangor, Camden, Acadia National Park, Moosehead Lake, and tiny coastal towns for lunch stops.
 I learned to shuck oysters.
 I went on a hike every day.
 I read lots of books.
 I ate a lot of delicious food.
 Since COVID-19 closed most museums and indoor attractions, there was not much else to do.
 (But, really, who needs more than that?)